frolovconst/TC_w_ML/README.md

 10. Run the 'resave_stations' function from WHITE_raw_data_ordering.ipynb as shown in "Stations conversion to csv and filtering" section.
 11. Remove the 'raw' folders from the 'inc', 'series', and 'stations' folders.

+For the proper functioning of the code from this project, create a 'data -> PeMS -> Incidents -> work_folder -> figs' folder.
+Then the file hierarchy should look as follows:

 <pre>
 -root